PID controller: Derivative term

 Derivative action predicts system behavior and thus improves settling time and stability of the system.
-An ideal derivative is not causal, so that implementations of PID controllers include an additional low-pass filtering for the derivative term to limit the high-frequency gain and noise.
 Derivative action is seldom used in practice, though – by one estimate in only 25% of deployed controllers – because of its variable impact on system stability in real-world applications.

 Loop tuning

 Tuning a control loop is the adjustment of its control parameters (proportional band/gain, integral gain/reset, derivative gain/rate) to the optimum values for the desired control response.
 Stability (no unbounded oscillation) is a basic requirement, but beyond that, different systems have different behavior, different applications have different requirements, and requirements may conflict with one another.

 Even though there are only three parameters and it is simple to describe in principle, PID tuning is a difficult problem because it must satisfy complex criteria within the limitations of PID control.
 Accordingly, there are various methods for loop tuning, and more sophisticated techniques are the subject of patents; this section describes some traditional, manual methods for loop tuning.

-Designing and tuning a PID controller appears to be conceptually intuitive, but can be hard in practice, if multiple (and often conflicting) objectives, such as short transient and high stability, are to be achieved.
+Designing and tuning a PID controller appears to be conceptually intuitive, but can be hard in practice if multiple (and often conflicting) objectives, such as short transient and high stability, are to be achieved.
 PID controllers often provide acceptable control using default tunings, but performance can generally be improved by careful tuning, and performance may be unacceptable with poor tuning.
 Usually, initial designs need to be adjusted repeatedly through computer simulations until the closed-loop system performs or compromises as desired.

 Some processes have a degree of nonlinearity, so parameters that work well at full-load conditions do not work when the process is starting up from no load.
 This can be corrected by gain scheduling (using different parameters in different operating regions).

 Stability

 If the PID controller parameters (the gains of the proportional, integral and derivative terms) are chosen incorrectly, the controlled process input can be unstable; i.e., its output diverges, with or without oscillation, and is limited only by saturation or mechanical breakage.
 Instability is caused by excess gain, particularly in the presence of significant lag.

-Generally, stabilization of response is required and the process must not oscillate for any combination of process conditions and setpoints, though sometimes marginal stability (bounded oscillation) is acceptable or desired.
+Generally, stabilization of response is required, and the process must not oscillate for any combination of process conditions and setpoints, though sometimes marginal stability (bounded oscillation) is acceptable or desired.

 Mathematically, the origins of instability can be seen in the Laplace domain.